SlippingGitty/Linux-Surface-Wizard/README.md

 This spits the command `sudo sed -i 's/\<GRUB_TIMEOUT=0\>//g' /etc/default/grub`, effectively removing `GRUB_TIMEOUT=0` from the /etc/default/grub file, allowing the GRUB menu to be visible.
 (It also makes a backup to /etc/default/grub.bak just in case.
 To restore it, simply run `cp /etc/default/grub.bak /etc/default/grub` as root.)

-I have found that distros like Ubuntu *love* to keep GRUB from showing, so you have to delete or comment out "GRUB_TIMEOUT=0" to "#GRUB_TIMEOUT=0" in order to unhide it.
+Some distros such as Ubuntu hide the GRUB menu by default, so you have to delete or comment out "GRUB_TIMEOUT=0" to "#GRUB_TIMEOUT=0" in order to unhide it.

 From there, you can then select the boot entry from the GRUB menu and be on your way to using your computer like a normal person.